 When I’m not working, I have a particular interest in cooking different dishes from all over the world, and I love travelling and exploring new cultures.
 I am also very family orientated and I have a special interest in my athletics, especially the 100m sprint.

-I joined the FEET (etc) team as a receptionist in 2017 and since then have joined the treatment team too, doing facials and massage.
+I joined the FEET (etc) team as a receptionist in 2017.

 I also have my own massage therapy business – the resting point – www.restingpointmassage.co.uk